jonhadfield/awesome-standard-notes/README.md

 * [simplenote2standardnote](https://github.com/edas/simplenote2standardnote) - Port a SimpleNote backup to a StandardNote one, keeping dates and tags
 * [onestandard](https://github.com/oxhacks/onestandard) - Convert notebooks from OneNote into Standard Notes format.
 * [notexfr](https://github.com/rafaelespinoza/notexfr) - notexfr is a tool to convert and adapt data for transfer between note-taking services
-* [Google Keep to Standard Notes nodeJS converter](https://gist.github.com/lzambarda/5e6cebd8356d3a2b5a2de01068745f5b) - Simple NodeJS script to convert a Google Keep Takeout export into a descrypted Standard Notes backup.
+* [Google Keep to Standard Notes nodeJS converter](https://standardnotes.com/help/35/how-can-i-import-my-notes-from-google-keep) - Simple NodeJS script to convert a Google Keep Takeout export into a descrypted Standard Notes backup (Now part of StandardNotes).
 * [evernote2md](https://github.com/wormi4ok/evernote2md) - Evernote2md is a CLI tool to convert Evernote notes exported in *.enex format to a directory with markdown files.
 * [Aegis to TokenVault](https://gist.github.com/kahnwong/e94933bb80888e4b7f75df4d90645cbe) - Export secret keys and account info from Aegis, then use this python script to format it into something the TokenVault Editor can use.
 * [Yarle - The ultimate converter of Evernote notes to Markdown](https://github.com/akosbalasko/yarle) - A fully configurable cross-platform desktop application to convert your Evernote notebooks (enex files) to Markdown format.